-Subsequent measurement (cont'd):
+Subsequent measurement: (cont'd)

-- 3. Held-to-maturity financial assets: As at end of the reporting year date, there were no financial assets classified in this category. - Available-for-sale financial assets: These are non-derivative financial assets that are designated as available-for-sale on 4. initial recognition or are not classified in one of the previous categories.
+4. Available-for-sale financial assets: These are non-derivative financial assets that are designated as availablefor-sale on initial recognition or are not classified in one of the previous categories.
 These assets are carried at fair value.
 Changes in fair value of available-for-sale financial assets (other than those relating to foreign exchange translation differences on monetary investments) are recognised in other comprehensive income and accumulated in a separate component of equity under the heading revaluation reserves.
 Such reserves are reclassified to profit or loss when realised through disposal.
 When there is objective evidence that the asset is impaired, the cumulative loss is reclassified from equity to profit or loss as a reclassification adjustment.
 A significant or prolonged decline in the fair value of the investment below its cost is considered to be objective evidence of impairment.
-If, in a subsequent period, the fair value of an equity instrument classified as available-for-sale increases and the increase can be objectively related to an event occurring after the impairment loss, it is reversed against revaluation reserves and is not subsequently reversed through profit or loss.
+If, in a subsequent period, the fair value of an equity instrument classified as availablefor-sale increases and the increase can be objectively related to an event occurring after the impairment loss, it is reversed against revaluation reserves and is not subsequently reversed through profit or loss.
 However for debt instruments classified as available-for-sale impairment losses recognised in profit or loss are subsequently reversed if an increase in the fair value of the instrument can be objectively related to an event occurring after the recognition of the impairment loss.
 For non-equity instruments classified as available-for-sale the reversal of impairment is recognised in profit or loss.
 The weighted average method is used when determining the cost basis of publicly listed equities being disposed of.
-Usually non-current investments in equity shares and debt securities are classified in this category but it does not include subsidiaries, joint ventures, or associates.
+This category does not include subsidiaries, joint ventures, or associates.
 Unquoted investments are stated at cost less allowance for impairment in value where there are no market prices, and management is unable to establish fair value by using valuation techniques except that where management can establish fair value by using valuation techniques the relevant unquoted investments are stated at fair value.
 For unquoted equity instruments impairment losses are not reversed.